About the Transparency Task Force

-Since my very first Transparency Task Force meeting on 6th May 2015 at Senate House, London University and without any backing I have been building an international community of like-minded people who are working together to encourage positive behavioural change in the market.
+Since 6th May 2015 and with very little financial backing we have been building an international community of like-minded people who are working together to encourage positive change.

-Since starting all this it has become crystal clear to me that there is much wrong in financial services that desperately needs fixing so bit by bit, one person at a time, I have been establishing a collaborative, campaigning community that is working together to drive behavioural change for the benefit of all including market participants that want to serve the market professionally and ethically.
+It is crystal clear to us that there is much wrong in financial services that desperately needs fixing, so bit by bit, one person at a time, we have been establishing a collaborative, campaigning community that is working together to make a difference.

-Here are the sorts of issues we face:
+Here are the sorts of issues we are working hard to tackle:

-Furthermore, consensus has been forming that ‘transparency’ is far more than just a powerful watchword; it was a zeitgeist that could drive the change that the consumer deserves and the reputation of the sector desperately needs.
+Consensus has been forming that ‘transparency’ is far more than just a powerful watchword; it can be the zeitgeist that could drive the change that the consumer deserves and the reputation of the sector desperately needs.

-The Transparency Task Force is the collaborative, campaigning community dedicated to driving up the levels of transparency in finacial services, right around the world.
+The Transparency Task Force is the collaborative, campaigning community dedicated to driving up the levels of transparency in financial services, right around the world.

-There are now over 250 people involved and they are organised and mobilised into teams.
+There are now over 650 people involved and they are organised and mobilised into Special Interest Groups.